micahcourey/CountUpBy/README.md

 ## Description

-_A web app that takes two numbers - one to count up to and the second number is what multiple to use to get there._
+_A web app that takes two numbers - one to count up to and the second number is what multiple to use to get there.
+Check it out at: http://micahcourey.github.io/CountUpBy_

 ## Setup